Jewelry Box

 Tom Hynes (Auxiliary Jazz Chair/Guitar) is an educator, guitarist and composer.
 Tom is a full time Professor of Music at Azusa Pacific University, and also serves on the faculties of Idyllwild Arts Academy and St. Catherine’s Academy.
 Credits include Hubert Laws, Liza Minelli, Kim Richmond Concert Jazz Orchestra, Pacific Symphony, and the US Department of State.
 He has composed music for the Smithsonian Institute and the Orange County Museum of Art.
 Jazz recordings include The Sun Shop and Tom Hynes and Marshall Hawkins: Live at The Fret House.

 John Daversa is a distinguished trumpet-player, composer, arranger, producer, bandleader and educator.
-He is also a multiple Grammy Award winner and nominee and the recipient of countless other awards and honors.
+He is also a multiple Grammy Award winner and nominee and the recipient of many other awards and honors.
 In addition to his active career as a performer and recording artist he is currently Professor and Chair of Studio Music and Jazz at the University of Miami’s Frost School of Music.
-Dr. Daversa’s celebrated career has included appearances on “The Today Show,” “Late Night with David Letterman,” “The Oprah Winfrey Show,” as well as such musical gatherings as Live 8 in Berlin, the Hamburg Music Festival, the Java Jazz Festival, the Monterey Jazz Festival, the Montreal Jazz Festival, the Montreux Festival, and the Playboy Jazz Festival.
-He has recorded with such notable and distinguished artists as Herbie Hancock, Fiona Apple, Sheryl Crow, Dori Caymi, Andraé Crouch, Bob Mintzer Big Band, and The Yellowjackets. https://www.johndaversa.com/

 Marshall Hawkins (bass/ rhythm section) was fortunate to know from an early age that he was meant to be a musician.
 In 1964, Marshall decided to pick up the bass – and the rest is history.
 His first professional performance was with Betty Gray, the great Blues singer and pianist.
 In his mid-20s, Shirley Horn, the amazing Jazz vocalist, chose Marshall as her bassist – her youngest ever.
 He played with Shirley for almost five years, and then another life-changing opportunity presented itself.